KannanRustagi/Song-Mood-Analysis/README.md

 # Spotify Song Mood Analysis using Classification and Clustering

+More details of the ideas, implementation and results can be found in the final report.<br>

 We have devised an innovative approach to predict a track’s mood based on audio features.
 We have mainly classified a song into one of four moods – calm, happy, energetic, and sad.
 For EDA, we have constructed Heatmaps correlating the features,